 Besides speaking out for animals, she hosts a monthly vegan supper club with her partner, writes and performs music, and daydreams about travelling to Europe and South America while working at Vancouver’s only carshare co-op.
 She looks forward to a time when she feels settled enough to welcome rescued animals into her home.

-Jackie joined Animal Voices in October 2012, and serves as a co-host and co-producer of the show.
+Jackie joined Animal Voices in October 2012, and serves as a host and producer of the show.
 She has always loved, and felt connected to, all animals, from rats to bears, and was fortunate enough to grow up in an area surrounded with wildlife.
 Jackie experimented with vegetarianism on and off as a teen, but living in a household where meat was always included in the meal plan made it difficult.
 Once she moved out from her parents’, at the age of 17, Jackie didn’t consume much meat for several years, being, as some call it, a “flexitarian”.
 However, after watching the documentary film Food Inc. in early 2010, she made the life-changing, committed switch to veganism.
 She committed to educating herself as much as possible about the legal torture of animals that takes place in today’s society, from animal testing to the fur trade to animal agriculture.
 Over the past several years, Jackie has become very involved in animal activism and animal rights groups.
-From demos and memorials to leafletting and educating the people closest to her, she feels more empowered every day to fight for the rights of those exploited beings.
+From demos and memorials to leafletting and educating the people closest to her, she feels more empowered every day to fight for the liberation of those exploited beings.

 Jackie loves film outreach and finds it to be a powerful method of activism, especially as most humans need to “see to believe”.
 Some of her top most influential films include Earthlings, Food Inc., and Maximum Tolerated Dose, among many others.
 She currently lives in a home with her partner, and one canine and two feline companions.
 Her long term goal is to one day open up a sanctuary for animals rescued from exploitation, or at least to live somewhere with the ability of at-home rescue.